 Google Analytics is an incredibly valuable resource for your business.
 Not only can you use it to track your digital marketing, but it can be used to track your offline marketing as well.
-This helps you understand what’s working and what isn’t, so you can focus your budget on what is actually benefiting your business.
+Google Analytics helps you understand what’s working and what isn’t, so you can focus your budget on what is actually benefiting your business.

 The problem for many small business owners is that Google Analytics can feel overwhelming and a bit complicated to get started with.